Topics

 The HRSA told J&J in August that it can't use a rebate model to replace upfront discounts in the 340B program.

-The American Hospital Association said it contacted the HRSA about the policy and as soon as the latter was made aware, it informed J&J that its rebate model was inconsistent with the 340B statute.
+The American Hospital Association said it contacted the HRSA about the policy, and, as soon as the latter was made aware, it informed J&J that its rebate model was inconsistent with the 340B statute.
 Also, HRSA said the model had not been approved by the HHS secretary, according to the AHA.

 HRSA further informed the AHA that it has told J&J that it would take appropriate action as warranted.